VirgilSecurity/chat-back4app-android/README.md

 **We encrypt messages with the recipient user's Virgil card.**

-Let's add some code to ecnrypt data to the ../virgilsecurity/virgilback4app/chat/thread/ChatThreadPresenter class:
+Let's add some code to encrypt data to the ../virgilsecurity/virgilback4app/chat/thread/ChatThreadPresenter class:

   - Add some new fields:
 ```java